CommunityToolkit/MVVM-Samples/docs/mvvm/AsyncRelayCommand.md

 ## Working with asynchronous commands

-Let's now imagine the same situation, but with an asynchronous operation:
+Let's imagine a scenario similar to the one described in the `RelayCommand` sample, but a command executing an asynchronous operation:

 ```csharp
 public class MyViewModel : ObservableObject